Automated Website Testing Before A/B Testing: How to Find the $50K Button

 The fix: Progress indicators.
 Skeleton screens.
 Clear loading states.
 Error messages that explain what happened and what to do next.

-Why UX audits beat A/B testing for early wins
+Why automated website testing beats A/B testing for early wins

 A/B testing requires: